-- If Freight is implemented, which you can define in the Implemented Software Components (tccom0500m000) session, calculation of the transportation time is based on carrier, and routes.
+If Freight is implemented, calculation of the transportation time is based on carrier, and routes.
 Route plans and service levels are not known at this point in time.
-LN performs the following steps to retrieve the transportation time. - a.
+To retrieve the transportation time:

+- a.
 If the route, the carrier, the origin, and the destination addresses are known, LN first searches for route plans and then for standard routes with matching routes, carriers, and addresses. - b.
 If more than one matching route plan or standard route is found, LN selects the route plan or standard route with a transport means group that matches the transport means group of the carrier. - c.
 If LN still finds more than one route plan or standard route, route plans have priority over standard routes.
 If only standard routes are found, the standard route is selected following the settings of the Carrier/LSP Selection Criterion parameter in the Freight Planning Parameters (fmlbd0100m000) session. - d.
-If LN still finds more than one route plan, it selects the first one it encounters in the database. - If Freight is not implemented, LN takes the transportation time between the ship-from business partner's address and the receiving warehouse's address based on a relevant distance table (if available) from the Distance Table by City (tccom4137s000) or Distance Table by ZIP Code/Postal Code (tccom4138s000) sessions.
-From which of these sessions the transportation time is retrieved, depends on the value of the Usage Distance Tables field in the COM Parameters (tccom0000s000) session.
+If LN still finds more than one route plan, it selects the first one it encounters in the database.

-Step 3: Calculating the lead time in days
+3. Calculating the lead time in days